musicbyjing/inpainting_rfi/README.md

 ## `/scripts`

-- `crop_existing_dataset.py`: Given a dataset {data, labels} where each example is F (freq) x T (time), crop into D x D squares by taking the first D pixels in each dimension.
+- `crop_existing_dataset.py`: Given a dataset {data, labels} where each example is F (freq) x T (time), crops into D x D squares by taking the first D pixels in each dimension.
     - Usage: `python3 scripts/crop_existing_dataset.py --dim D --id ID`
-- `cut_existing_dataset.py`: Given a dataset where each example is F x T, divide each example into AB examples where each new example is F//B x T//A, where // denotes integer division.
+- `cut_existing_dataset.py`: Given a dataset where each example is F x T, divides each example into AB examples where each new example is F//B x T//A, where // denotes integer division.
     - Usage: `python3 scripts/cut_existing_dataset.py --id ID --divide-time-by A --divide-freq-by B`
-- `generate_dataset.py`: There are two components to a dataset: visibilities and masks.
+- `generate_dataset.py`: Generates a dataset for training.
+There are two components to a dataset: visibilities and masks.
 To use simulated visibilities, specify the number of examples to generate with `--n_examples`.
 Otherwise, specify a file with visibilities using `--from-vis` to use existing visibilities.
     - Usage:
         - `python3 scripts/generate_dataset.py --n_masks M --n_examples N` generates N *simulated* visibilities with M masks applied at random.
         - `python3 scripts/generate_dataset.py --n_masks M --from-vis data_real/FILE.npy` where `FILE` holds existing visibilities.
 This usage applies M masks at random over top of existing visibilities.
+- `load_real_data.py`: Loads real data and cut each image into as many D x D squares as possible.
+    - Usage: `python3 scripts/load_real_data.py --dim D`
+- `predict.py`: Takes a random image from the dataset specified by ID and generates predictions using MODEL.
+Use `--no-ground-truth` flag if running on real data.
+    - Usage: `python3 scripts/predict.py --id ID --model-name MODEL [--no-ground-truth]`
+- `train_model.py`: Trains an ML model on data.
+    - Usage: `python3 scripts/train_model.py --model [unet/colab/alex] --max_epochs E --id ID --batch_size B [--normalize]`

+- `models_X.py`: ML models
+- `utils.py`: utilities

 # Troubleshooting